davatorium/rofi/doc/rofi-theme.5.markdown

 ### Advanced box packing

-More dynamic spacing can be achieved by adding dummy widgets, for example to get one widget centered:
+More dynamic spacing can be achieved by adding dummy widgets, for example to make one widget centered:

 ```
 |--------------------------------------------|